 Social media can be fun and an easy way for you to keep in contact with people.
 Nevertheless, you should remember that anything that goes on your pages could become public information.

-If you are receiving collection calls and letters, you can expect that the collection agency has begun scouring the Internet for your presence.
+Are you are receiving collection calls and letters?
+You can expect that the collection agency has begun scouring the Internet for your presence.

 They would love to know that you just came back from an expensive vacation or went out to eat at an exclusive restaurant.
 Posting about how much you paid for new clothes might not be a great idea.